mozman/ezdxf/docs/source/drawing/recover.rst

 1. It will work
 ~~~~~~~~~~~~~~~

-Mostly DXF files from AutoCAD or BricsCAD (e.g. for In-house solutions)
+Mostly DXF files from AutoCAD or BricsCAD (e.g. for In-house solutions):

 .. code-block:: Python